 I'm a senior, can I apply?

-Unfortunately you cannot.
 The Asian travel award competition is for individuals who will be continuing studies on the Cornell campus following their travel.
 If you are a senior who will be returning for one final semester, then you may apply.

 I'm a graduate student, can I apply?